biosafetylvl5/mEncoder/README.md

 # ![mEncoder](https://raw.githubusercontent.com/biosafetylvl5/mEncoder/master/mencoder.png)

-mEncoder is a module made for the AMS5601 magnetic encoder with a focas on price and ease of assembly.
+mEncoder is a module made for the AMS5601 magnetic encoder with a focus on price and ease of assembly.
 You can view the BOM [here](https://github.com/biosafetylvl5/mEncoder/blob/master/mencoderPrices.ods).
-One board should cost 0.46$ when made in quantity.
-(Exluding the AMS5601)
+One board should cost $0.46 when made in quantity.
+(Excluding the AMS5601)

 # Bill of Materials
 | Part Name                     | Component                                                         | Quantity | Price Per                | Price Total | Comment                         |